 Delivering food is a great way to make money.
-Many Canadians are driving for delivery companies like SkipTheDishes, Uber Eats, and DoorDash, even almost two years after the peak of popularity during the COVID-19 pandemic.
+Many Canadians continue to drive for delivery companies like SkipTheDishes, Uber Eats, and DoorDash, even almost two years after the peak of popularity during the COVID-19 lockdowns.

-Regardless, if you decide to work as a food delivery driver for either a food delivery service through a mobile app or for a restaurant in your neighbourhood, be sure you understand the ramifications it may have on your auto insurance policy.
-On that note, do you know if you have the right type of coverage for delivering food is an essential first step when venturing out on the road.
+Whether you decide to work as a food delivery driver through a mobile app or for a restaurant in your neighbourhood, it’s best to be sure you understand the ramifications the job may have on your personal auto insurance policy.
+Obtaining the right coverage for delivering food is an essential first step when venturing out on the road.

 Food delivery auto insurance: why your personal policy doesn’t deliver

-Whereas rideshare businesses like Uber and Lyft have insurance policies to cover their drivers, the same may not be true for people who deliver fast food or take out.
+While rideshare businesses like Uber and Lyft have insurance policies to cover their drivers, the same may not be true for people who deliver fast food or takeout.

 Drivers may use their vehicles in most cases unless the delivery company provides them with a vehicle (which is unlikely).
 The problem, though, is auto insurance companies don’t honour personal policies if a driver is in a collision while delivering food.
 Why?
 When you work for a food delivery company, you are using your vehicle for a commercial purpose.
 Your auto policy is not designed to provide coverage for business purposes.

-You may need to get a commercial vehicle auto policy but understand it may cost you more.
-Some insurers will offer a food delivery insurance endorsement to tack on to your personal auto policy.
-In either scenario, the cost depends on how often you work, how much you drive, when and where.
+You may need to get a commercial auto insurance policy, but understand that it may cost you more.
+Some insurance providers will offer a food delivery insurance endorsement to tack on to your personal auto policy.
+In either scenario, the cost depends on how often you work, how much you drive, when, and where.

-It’s also worthwhile to keep in mind that any car insurance policy offered by a food delivery company may be limited in scope, and it may not provide you with the full protection you need if you get into an accident.
+It’s also worthwhile to keep in mind that any car insurance policy offered by a food delivery company may be limited in scope, and it may not provide you with the full protection you need if you get into a collision.
 As with any auto policy, the details are in the fine print.

 If you think you can get by without either a food delivery insurance endorsement or a commercial auto policy, think again.
-Drivers making food deliveries without commercial insurance who file a claim are treated as if they have no insurance at all.
+Drivers making food deliveries without commercial insurance who file a claim may get treated as if they have no insurance at all.

 You should never use your vehicle for commercial purposes without the right protection.
-If there's an accident, provincial health will cover emergency care.
+If there’s a collision, provincial health will cover emergency care.
 However, rehabilitation and extended care costs are the driver’s responsibility.
 So, you should be sure your car insurance policy has adequate coverage for these things as well as liability protection since settlement costs for at-fault drivers can exceed $200,000 in some cases.
-Also, be aware your insurer could cancel your policy if they find out that the use of your vehicle changed and you did not let them know.
+Also, be aware your insurance company could cancel your policy if they find out that the use of your vehicle changed, and you did not let them know.

 Getting a commercial auto insurance policy